George James Symons: Family

 He married in 1866 Elizabeth Luke, who shared his labours until her death in 1884.
 Their only child died in infancy.

 Legacy

-His work on rainfall is being continued by Mr. H. Sowerby Wallis, his coadjutor during thirty years.
-A paper on The Wiltshire Whirlwind of October 1, 1889, prepared by him a few days before his last illness, was read to the Royal Meteorological Society on 16 May 1900.
+An obituary was included in Symons British Rainfall 1899.
+His work on rainfall was continued by H. Sowerby Wallis, his coadjutor during thirty years.
+Retitled from British Rainfall 1900, annual editions were published until 1968.

+A paper on The Wiltshire Whirlwind of October 1, 1889, prepared by Symons a few days before his last illness, was read to the Royal Meteorological Society on 16 May 1900.

 A gold medal (Symons Gold Medal) in his memory was founded by the same body, to be awarded for services to meteorological science.
 The record of weather kept by Symons at his house in Camden Square was maintained unbroken for forty-two years.
-Throughout his life he made many friends and incurred no enmity.

 Works

 His library contained ten thousand volumes and pamphlets.
 Besides essays and reports, he wrote: